IntersectMBO/plutus/docs/ethereum-contracts/README.md

-# Ethereum Smart Contracts in the Wild
+# Ethereum smart contracts in the wild

 This document looks at Ethereum smart contracts which were actually running on the Ethereum blockchain in August 2019.